This article was originally published in Kim Essenburg’s blog on October 3, 2020.

 What learning goals can be accomplished with hexagonal thinking?

-- Brainstorming, scaffolding, and segue into a project or paper to demonstrate individual understanding
+Brainstorming, scaffolding, and segueing into a project or paper to demonstrate individual understanding

 I loved seeing all the students actively involved in discussion, arranging and rearranging hexagons, checking journals and books.
 I was impressed with the quality of the connections and explanations I heard in discussion and saw written on their arrows (see quotes at the top of the page).
 I’ll definitely do it again, and I look forward to seeing the one-pager individual projects students turn in next week!